You’ve probably noticed that there are – and this is a conservative estimate – approximately one gazillion types of men’s shoes on the market.

 “Wow!” was right.
 Before I had even tried them on, I recognized that my newest shoes were almost certainly my most stylish.

-In terms of visual impact, everything about these shoes makes them stand outs:
+In terms of visual impact, everything about these shoes makes them stand out:

-The toe shape is perfect.
-Pointed enough to look sophisticated and avoid the clunky “round” look, but not so pointy they look like something you’d see in the (presumably terrible) live action adaptation Aladdin.
+Pointed enough to look sophisticated and avoid the clunky “round” look, but not so pointy they look like something you’d see in the (presumably terrible) live action adaptation of Aladdin.

 The broguing around the cap toe and the ankle adds a touch of ruggedness without going full wingtip and sacrificing some sophistication.

-The color is rich (mine were tan) and remarkably true to the photo on their website.
+Another great thing is the color.
+My Durants came in a rich tan that was caramel colored and remarkably true to the photo on their website.

-The sole is sleek and the stitching is a great detail that helps separate them from lower quality shoes.
+The leather outsole is sleek and the Blake stitch is a great detail that helps separate them from lower quality shoes.